safer-bwd/mongoose-state-machine/README.md

 Now you can use [javascript-state-machine](https://github.com/jakesgordon/javascript-state-machine) API after created or retrieved a document from a database.

 **Important:**
 The plugin does not manipulate data in a database.
-To save state in the database you need to use the Mongoose API.
+To save state in the database you need to use Mongoose API.

 ```javascript
 // create document